We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 And with its cobblestone streets, Spanish colonial buildings, natural hot springs and mellow atmosphere, it deserves all the praise it gets!

-One landmark that stands out in Tequis (as called by locals) is the pink neoclassical Santa Maria de la Asuncion church that sits proudly in the center of the main square of Plaza Miguel Hidalgo.
+One landmark that stands out in Tequis (as called by locals) is the pink neoclassical Santa Maria de la Asuncion church.
+It sits proudly in the center of the main square of Plaza Miguel Hidalgo.

 Another highlight worth visiting is the Tequisquiapan handicraft market (Mercado de Handicrafts de Tequisquiapan).